All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Data

 Stellar parameters are estimated with the Bayesian \minesweeper{} code \citep{Cargile2020}.
 We fit a region of the MagE spectra (from 4800--5500~\AA) that contains the \ion{Mg}{1} triplet, where our linelists are best-calibrated.
 We also include archival optical--infrared broadband photometry in the likelihood, along with the \textit{Gaia} parallax \citep{Fukugita1996, Gunn1998, Skrutskie2006, Mainzer2014, Chambers2016, GaiaCollaboration2021, GaiaCollaboration2022}. \minesweeper{} compares these observables to synthetic Kurucz model spectra, and additionally constrains the models to lie on \texttt{MIST} isochrones \citep{Kurucz1970, Kurucz1981, Choi2016}.
 The posterior distribution of stellar parameters is sampled with \texttt{dynesty} \citep{Speagle2020}, producing measurements of the radial velocity $v_\mathrm{r}$, effective temperature $T_\mathrm{eff}$, surface gravity $\log{g}$, metallicity [Fe/H], [$\alpha$/Fe] abundance, and heliocentric distance.
 Repeat observations of bright radial velocity standard stars --- HIP4148 and HIP22787 --- over multiple nights indicate that our systematic RV accuracy floor is $\approx 1$\,\kms{}.
 For more details on the MagE outer halo survey, we refer to \cite{Chandra2023a,Chandra2023b}.

 Figure~\ref{fig:dval} shows a cross-validation of the spectroscopic distance scale of our MagE survey.
 Apart from observing stars in common with the H3 Survey \citep{Conroy2019b}, we observed giants from our parent giant catalog belonging to the Sextans ($86 \pm 1$~kpc, \citealt{Irwin1990, Munoz2018b}) and Crater~2 ($117 \pm 1$~kpc, \citealt{Torrealba2016b}) dwarf galaxies.
 Figure~\ref{fig:dval} illustrates that we obtain reliable distance estimates out to $\gtrsim 100$~kpc.
+The typical statistical distance uncertainties are smaller in the MagE dataset than H3 --- for stars in common --- since we aimed for higher SNR in the MagE survey, leading to more precise metallicities and consequently more precise isochrone distances.
+Using the scatter in the relation shown in Figure~\ref{fig:dval} as a guide, we adopt an uncertainty floor of 10\% on our distance measurements.
+This is consistent with the standard deviation of the measured distances in Crater~2 and Sextans, which are both $\approx 10\%$.

-There is a $5\%$ systematic offset between the H3 and MagE spectroscopic distance scales, most likely caused by the MagE metallicity scale being $\approx 0.1$ dex lower than H3.
+There is a $5\%$ systematic offset between the H3 and MagE spectroscopic distance scales (see bottom panel of Figure~\ref{fig:dval}), most likely caused by the MagE metallicity scale being $\approx 0.1$ dex lower than H3.
 Although we have not yet determined the cause of this offset, it is smaller than the typical statistical uncertainties on these distances.
 We have verified that artificially shrinking the MagE distances by $5\%$ to the H3 scale has a negligible effect on the results presented here.
+Furthermore, there is a $\approx 3$~\kms{} mean offset between MagE and H3 RVs of the same stars.
+We have likewise verified that shifting the MagE RVs to the H3 scale has a negligible effect on our results.

-As of May 2024, we have observed $400$~stars in this survey, of which $291$ are spectroscopically confirmed to lie beyond 50~kpc, and $106$ are beyond 100~kpc.
-This is already the largest dataset of stars with precise metallicities and 6D phase-space information beyond 100~kpc, and the only dataset of outer halo stars beyond $\approx 50$~kpc observed from the southern hemisphere.
-Our sample selection has a very low contamination rate from dwarfs ($\approx 10\%$), and the majority of the stars we observed have been confirmed to lie beyond $50$~kpc ($\approx 70\%$).
+As of May 2024, we have observed $400$~stars in this survey, of which $291$ are spectroscopically confirmed to lie at heliocentric distances beyond 50~kpc, and $106$ are beyond 100~kpc.
+This is already the largest dataset of stars with precise metallicities and 6D phase-space information beyond 100~kpc, and by far the largest dataset of outer halo stars beyond $\approx 50$~kpc observed from the southern hemisphere.
+Our sample selection has a very low contamination rate from dwarfs ($\approx 10\%$).
 All data from this survey will eventually be made publicly available, once our primary scientific projects have been completed.